Best Family Streaming Plan 2026

 Best Platforms by Age Group

 Preschoolers (ages 2-5): Disney+ leads with Bluey (the most-streamed show in the US), a simplified "Junior Mode" interface, and the full Disney Junior library.
-PBS Kids remains the best free option — Daniel Tiger, Sesame Street, and Curious George with no subscription and no ads.
-Netflix added Ms. Rachel in January 2025 and landed new Sesame Street episodes in a landmark May 2025 deal after Max dropped the show.
+PBS Kids remains the best free option — Daniel Tiger, Sesame Street, and Curious George, all with no subscription and no ads.
+Netflix added Ms. Rachel in January 2025 and landed new Sesame Street episodes in a May 2025 deal after Max dropped the show.

 Ages 6-9: Disney+ dominates with the Pixar library and Miraculous: Tales of Ladybug & Cat Noir (now the most in-demand kids IP globally, surpassing SpongeBob).
 Netflix adds value with family-friendly originals.

 Ages 10-13: Netflix and Disney+ share the lead.
 Netflix offers the "water cooler" effect with Wednesday and Stranger Things.
 Disney+ holds Marvel and Star Wars.
-Max has the exclusive US streaming rights to Studio Ghibli — 21+ films including My Neighbor Totoro, Spirited Away, and Ponyo.
+Max has the exclusive US streaming rights to Studio Ghibli (21+ films including My Neighbor Totoro, Spirited Away, and Ponyo).

-Teens: Netflix becomes essential.
-Crunchyroll ($9.99-17.99/month) is critical for anime fans — the platform carries 2,000+ series and 50,000+ episodes.
+Teens: Netflix is hard to skip.
+Crunchyroll ($9.99-17.99/month) is a must for anime fans, carrying 2,000+ series and 50,000+ episodes.

 Parental Controls Compared